-- depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic data; and - enable users to understand the relationship with revenue segment information provided in note 8
+• depict how the nature, amount, timing and uncertainty of revenue and cash flows are affected by economic data

-note 8

-Year to 31 December 2024 Toys \$'000 Board games \$'000 Outdoor games \$'000 All other segments \$'000 Total \$'000
+Year to 31 December 2024 Toys Board games Outdoor games All other segments Total

+2024 \$'000 \$'000 \$'000 \$'000 \$'000

-Primary Geographic Markets \$ 000 \$ 000 \$ 000 \$ 000 7 000
+Primary Geographic Markets

 Country A XXX XXX XXX - XXX

 Country B XXX XXX XXX - XXX

 Country C XXX XXX - XXX XXX

 Country D XXX XXX - - XXX

 Other XXX XXX XXX XXX XXX

 XXX XXX XXX XXX XXX

 Product type

-Goods XXX XXX XXX - XXX
+Goods Design services XXX XXX XXX XXX XXX

-Design services Extended Warranties - VVV - - VVV XXX XXX
+Extended Warranties XXX - XXX - XXX

-Extended warranties XXX XXX

 XXX XXX XXX XXX XXX

-Contract counterparties

-Retailers .
-XXX XXX XXX - XXX
+Contract counterparties Retailers XXX XXX XXX XXX

-Wholesalers XXX - XXX - XXX
+Wholesalers XXX - XXX XXX

 Direct to consumers (online) XXX XXX XXX - XXX

 B2B (services) - - - XXX XXX

 XXX XXX XXX XXX XXX

 Timing of transfer of goods and services

-Point in time (delivery to customer premises including bill and hold) XXX XXX XXX - XXX
+Point in time (delivery to customer premises XXX XXX XXX - XXX

-Point in time (delivery to port of departure) XXX XXX XXX - XXX
+including bill and hold) Point in time (delivery to port of departure) XXX XXX XXX - XXX

-Point in time (delivery to port of arrival) XXX XXX - - XXX
+Point in time (delivery to XXX XXX XXX - XXX

-Over time XXX - XXX XXX XXX
+port of arrival) Over time XXX - XXX XXX XXX

 XXX XXX XXX XXX XXX

-Revenue included above related to material rights XXX XXX XXX XXX
+Revenue included above related to material rights xxx XXX xxx XXX XXX

-Note 4 Revenue from contracts with customers (continued) NZ IFRS 15.113(a) Disclose revenue recognised from contracts with customers separately from its other sources of revenue unless those amounts are presented separately in the statement of comprehensive income in accordance with other Standards.
-BDO Comment A Layout (New Zealand) Group has presented this figure on the face of the Statement of Comprehensive income and therefore does not need to repeat the disclosure in the notes.
+Note 4 Revenue from contracts with customers (continued)

+NZ IFRS 15.113(a) Disclose revenue recognised from contracts with customers separately from its other sources of revenue unless those amounts are presented separately in the statement of comprehensive income in accordance with other Standards.
+BDO Comment RDR Layout (New Zealand) Group has presented this figure on the face of the Statement of Comprehensive income and therefore does not need to repeat the disclosure in the notes.
 NZ IFRS 15.113(b) Disclose any impairment losses recognised (in accordance with NZ IFRS 9) on any receivables or contract assets arising from an entity's contracts with customers separately from impairment losses from other contracts.
-BDO Comment A Layout (New Zealand) Group has disclosed details of impairment losses on trade receivables in note 26 as required by NZ IFRS 7.
+BDO Comment RDR Layout (New Zealand) Group has disclosed details of impairment losses on trade receivables in note 24 as required by NZ IFRS 7.
 It has also disclosed details of impairment losses on contract assets as part of its compliance with NZ IFRS 15.118(c) overleaf.
 Therefore, compliance with NZ IFRS 15.113(b) has been achieved through compliance with disclosure requirements elsewhere.